-Kay Monteclaro writes about expat life in Singapore from the point of view of Filipino architects working and living in the city state, and why no matter how much they wanted to stay, they are always looking beyond.
+Kay Monteclaro is one of the 200k Filipinos in Singapore.
+She writes from the point of view of Filipino architects working and living in the city state, and why no matter how much they wanted to stay, they are always looking beyond.

 Moving out of your comfort zone will never be easy.
 But as Filipinos, we know too well that going for the overseas option will always be in the pipeline.
 Maybe not for all, but still for many.